-The rare Dutch Shepherd who, as the name suggests, originates from the Netherlands, is often confused with German Shepherds.
-While they do share very similar ancestry, this less common breed, surprisingly, is regarded as easier to train and can make great family pets in an active home.
+The Dutch shepherd is a medium-sized dog with a wedge-shaped head, flat skull, erect triangular ears, and soulful dark almond-shaped eyes.
+The dogs originate in the Netherlands, but the breed is often confused with German shepherds.
+While they do share very similar ancestry, this less common breed is regarded as easier to train and can make great family pets in an active home.

 Characteristics of the Dutch Shepherd